yzjedu/cs151-pa2-csking2/final_design.md

             d. otherwise if amount_of_sticks > 0
-                i. ask player 2 to enter how many sticks they want, store in p2 ii. subtract p2 from amount_of_sticks
+                i. ask player 2 to enter how many sticks they want, store in p2 ii. if p2 = 1, 2, or 3
+                iii. subtract p2 from amount_of_sticks
-                iii. output sticks left to user
+                iv. output sticks left to user
-                iv. if amount of sticks <= 0
+                v. if amount of sticks <= 0
                     a. output to user game over, player 2 loses

                     b.  += 1 to p2_count

                     c. output to user total losses

-                v. otherwise if amount_of_sticks > 0
+                vi. otherwise if amount_of_sticks > 0
                     a. computer selects random integer, 1, 2, or 3, store under computer

                     b. print the computer selected number